 Following this process, they assemble all the “pieces of the puzzle” and arrive at a diagnosis that often serves as the basis for how the patient will be treated.

 You will have hands-on sessions with the microscope every day during your first year, both individually and as a group.
-Specialized equipment such as our “ten-headed” microscope provide groups of people with the ability to examine and discuss a single specimen at the same time, making it an invaluable teaching and learning tool.
+Specialized equipment such as our “ten-headed” microscope provides a group of students with the ability to examine and discuss a single specimen at the same time, making it an invaluable teaching and learning tool.

-The Albany College of Pharmacy and Health Sciences Cytotechnology program is accredited by the Commission on Accreditation for Allied Health Education Professions (CAAHEP), 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763.
+The Albany College of Pharmacy and Health Sciences Cytotechnology and Molecular Cytology program is accredited by the Commission on Accreditation for Allied Health Education Professions (CAAHEP), 9355 - 113th Street North, #7709, Seminole, FL 33775.